 Paul A. Varela

-Paul Varela counsels clients in contract planning, administration, and dispute resolution matters nationally and internationally in the engineering and construction industry.
-His broad range of legal experience includes government and private data centers, roads, bridges, high-rise buildings, nuclear and conventional power, environmental remediation, biomedical centers, energy and chemical projects, airports, professional sports stadiums, pharmaceutical projects, mass transit, and other heavy construction projects, as well as embassies and all types of general building design and construction.
+Paul Varela counsels clients in contract planning, administration, and complex dispute resolution matters nationally and internationally in the engineering and construction industry.
+His broad range of legal experience includes government and private data centers, roads, bridges, tall buildings, nuclear and conventional power facilities, environmental remediation, biomedical centers, energy and chemical projects, airports, professional sports stadiums, pharmaceutical projects, mass transit, and other heavy construction projects, as well as embassies and all types of general building design and construction.

 Paul has extensive claims negotiation and prosecution experience with private as well as state and federal government entities, and his expertise includes EPC and design-build, P3, government contracts, suretyship, and international construction.
 Paul is an authority on federal government contracting issues spanning compliance, bid protests and claim preparation, pricing, and dispute resolution.
-He has represented clients nationwide in jury and bench trials, mediations, arbitrations (AAA, ICC and ad hoc), boards of contract appeals, dispute review boards, and state and federal court for both domestic and international disputes.
-Paul has represented clients on international projects in countries as varied as Egypt, Ghana, Afghanistan, Djibouti, Dubai, Lebanon, Chile, Mexico, Honduras, Tanzania, and the United Kingdom.
+He has represented clients nationwide in jury and bench trials, mediations, arbitrations (AAA, ICDR, ICC, and ad hoc), boards of contract appeals, dispute review boards, and state and federal court for both domestic and international disputes.
+Paul has represented clients on international projects in countries as varied as Japan, the Philippines, Egypt, Ghana, Afghanistan, Djibouti, Dubai, Lebanon, Chile, Mexico, Honduras, Tanzania, Australia, Spain, Cuba and the United Kingdom.

 Paul also frequently advises clients in key risk management issues.
-He has represented clients in the drafting and negotiation of complex engineering and construction contracts priced between $100,000 and $8 Billion.
+He has represented clients in the drafting and negotiation of complex engineering and construction contracts priced up to US$8 Billion.

 Construction Claims & Litigation

-- Successfully represented global engineering/construction contractor in multiple disputes regarding the construction of a $500 Million, 738 MW power plant, including the default termination of a major subcontractor and a final settlement in which the Owner withdrew its claims of nearly $45 Million in their entirety and made a substantial affirmative payment to the client.
+- Successfully represented global engineering/construction contractor in multiple disputes regarding the construction of a US$500 Million, 738 MW power plant, including the default termination of a major subcontractor and a final settlement in which the Owner withdrew its claims of nearly US$45 Million in their entirety and made a substantial affirmative payment to the client.

-- Successful lead counsel in defeating $60 Million claim by Owner against EPC Contractor on a complex industrial facility; after a 4-week jury trial, the jury returned a verdict rejecting 100% of Owner’s claims and awarding 100% of client’s $8 Million counterclaim.
+- Successful lead counsel in defeating US$60 Million claim by Owner against EPC Contractor on a complex industrial facility; after a 4-week jury trial, the jury returned a verdict rejecting 100% of Owner’s claims and awarding 100% of client’s US$8 Million counterclaim.

-- Lead counsel defending against $40 Million delay, disruption and acceleration claim, and successfully won partial Motions to Dismiss with award of attorneys’ fees to the client pursuant to 42 U.S.C. § 1983.
+- Lead counsel defending against US$40 Million delay, disruption and acceleration claim on a major transportation project, and successfully won partial Motions to Dismiss with award of attorneys’ fees to the client pursuant to 42 U.S.C. § 1983.

-- Successfully defended against construction and design defect claims on Major League Baseball stadium exceeding $43 Million and recovered approximately $30 Million for the client, having lead responsibility for the construction and design aspects of the case.
+- Successfully defended against construction and design defect claims on Major League Baseball stadium exceeding US$43 Million and recovered approximately US$30 Million for the client, having lead responsibility for the construction and design aspects of the case.

-- Received $5.76 Million AAA arbitration award for Contractor on claim against Owner, including prevailing party legal fees of $165,500.
+- Received US$5.76 Million AAA arbitration award for Contractor on claim against Owner on a hotel project, including prevailing party legal fees of US$165,500.

-- Represented design-build Contractor asserting design and construction claims concerning Owner Furnished Equipment and defending against design and construction claims brought by Owner, successfully settling the lawsuit with an affirmative recovery of almost $40 Million and elimination of Owner’s $25 Million counterclaim.
+- Represented design-build Contractor for a hydroelectric project asserting design and construction claims concerning Owner Furnished Equipment and defending against design and construction claims brought by Owner, successfully settling the lawsuit with an affirmative recovery of almost US$40 Million and elimination of Owner’s US$25 Million counterclaim.

-- Prepared or defended against numerous construction delay, disruption and acceleration claims and engineering defect claims ranging from less than $1 Million to more than $100 Million, many of which were successfully settled prior to trial through mediation or other form of ADR.
+- Prepared or defended against numerous construction delay, disruption and acceleration claims and engineering defect claims ranging from less than US$1 Million to more than US$100 Million, many of which were successfully settled prior to trial through mediation or other form of ADR.

 - Represented providers of professional services, including design, QA/QC, PM and CM services, in numerous complex professional liability actions brought by Owners, Contractors and Subcontractors.